 5 – Miradouro das Portas do Sol

-A few steps away from Miradouro de Santa Luzia is Miradouro das Portas do Sol.
+A few steps from Miradouro de Santa Luzia is Miradouro das Portas do Sol.
 The name Portas do Sol translates to “Gate of the Sun.”
-From here, you get a commanding view of Alfama and its maze of streets below.
+You get a commanding view of Alfama and its maze of streets below.

-Like a postcard, you have Monastery of São Vicente de Fora, National Pantheon, and Saint Stephen Church (Igreja de Santo Estêvão) in front of you.
+Like a postcard, you have the Monastery of São Vicente de Fora, the National Pantheon, and Saint Stephen Church (Igreja de Santo Estêvão) before you.
 The contrast in colors between the red tile rooftops, white facades, and blue waters of the Tagus River is striking.

-Like many viewpoints in Lisbon, you will find a small kiosk café serving coffee, beer, and other refreshments.
-While you enjoy your drink, keep an eye out for the famous Tram 28 as it passes by.
+Like many viewpoints in Lisbon, this one features a small kiosk café serving coffee, beer, and other refreshments.
+While you enjoy your drink, look for the famous Tram 28 as it passes by.

 6 – Miradouro da Senhora do Monte